-While these two sharks share these similarities, they are quite different in other ways—for example, their size difference.
+While these two sharks share these similarities, such as being some of the largest fish in the world, they are quite different in other ways—for example, their size difference.
 The whale shark can grow to be up to forty feet, while on average, the basking shark grows to be around twenty-six feet.

 The Main Differences Between a Basking Shark and Whale Shark

-Here are the top five main differences between the basking shark and whale shark:
+Here are the top five main differences between the basking shark and the whale shark:

-- Appearance: Basking sharks are grey/brown with mottled skin, and a particularly large mouth.
+- Appearance: Basking sharks are grey/brown with mottled skin and a particularly large mouth.
 Whale sharks are dark grey, with white spots, and have a large mouth too, to help filter feeding.
-Basking sharks resemble more the stereotypical shape of a shark, whereas whale sharks are more flat in shape, at their heads with the mouth at the front of their heads (than the underside).
+Basking sharks resemble more the stereotypical shape of a shark, whereas whale sharks are flatter in shape, at their heads with the mouth at the front of their heads (than the underside).

 - Size: Basking sharks can reach 26 feet in length, compared to nearly 62 feet for the much longer whale shark.

-- Habitat: Basking sharks live everywhere, typically travelling thousands of kilometeres to find plankton to feed, whereas whale sharks typically live in tropical oceans.
+- Habitat: Basking sharks live everywhere, typically traveling thousands of kilometers to find plankton to feed, whereas whale sharks typically live in tropical oceans.

 - Diet: Both sharks are filter feeders, using their large mouths to swim and collect small creatures, such as zooplankton, small fish, fish eggs, and invertebrates.